mrkraimer/testPython/dynamicplot/README.md

         structure result
             string status

+This is the default add record.
+It is also possible to use a different add record by setting an environment variable **ADD_RECORDNAME**.

 ### Create dynamicRecord

 Just issue the following:

+    python P4PaddDynamicRecord.py

+or

-    python addDynamicRecord.py
+    python PVAPYaddDynamicRecord.py

 Note that name for the record added is **dynamicRecord**.
-This can be changed by setting an environment variable **DYNAMIC_VIEWER_CHANNELNAME**.
+This can be changed by setting an environment variable **DYNAMIC_RECORDNAME**.

 The added record is :